 What is a Habitual Offender under Texas Criminal Law?

-Anna Summersett explains the Habitual Offender enhancement for criminal cases in Texas and the effect on the punishment range for these offenses.
+Board Certified Criminal Defense Attorney Anna Summersett explains the Habitual Offender enhancement for criminal cases in Texas and the effect on the punishment range.

 A habitual offender, similar to a repeat offender, does require that somebody has a previous felony conviction for which they served penitentiary time for.
 Again, the requirement is that penitentiary time actually be served.
 However, different from a repeat offender, a habitual offender is required to have at least two prior convictions for which they served separate penitentiary time.
 For example, if you were convicted of two third-degree felony offenses at the same time and you were sentenced to seven years penitentiary and you served those at the same time, you’d be a repeat offender because that was one penitentiary trip.

 If, however, you were convicted of a third-degree felony, went to the penitentiary, got out on parole, committed another felony offense, was convicted of that offense, then a second penitentiary trip, you will then be what’s called a habitual offender in the state of Texas.
 That increased your minimum punishment regardless of whether you are a third-degree, second-degree, or first-degree case to a minimum of 25 years.